Home » Africa » Egypt Google Maps & Wiki

 The right to vote in Egypt can be exercised by the population from the age of 18 years of age, universal and compulsory and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: if the father was born in Egypt.
 Dual citizenship recognized: only with prior permission from the governmentresidency requirement for naturalization: 10 years.

-In case if you plan to visit Egypt for shopping, or for business porpuses, it is good to know that the national holidays in Egypt are: Revolution Day, 23 July (1952).
+In case if you plan to visit Egypt for shopping, or for business porpuses, it is good to know that the national holiday(s) in Egypt are: Revolution Day, 23 July (1952).

-Living with the given conditions, affected by all the civilization and natural harms in Egypt, the population has to face with a death rate of 4.7 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Egypt, the population has to face a death rate of 4.7 deaths / 1,000 population (2016 estimate).

 Top of page